rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn_L3_TestProcedure.md

   - Press **Y** if user connected the device and acknowledge the same. (this will mark the step as PASS).
   - Press **N** if user could not connect the device. (this will mark the step as FAIL).

-- Device changes the scale and request user to confirm:
+- Device detects signal change:

   - Test will check the signal change.

 - Repeat for All Ports:

-  The test will iterate through all available ports.x`
+  The test will iterate through all available ports.

 - Test Conclusion: